Ankle problems can cause a range of symptoms including:

 What causes ankle problems?

-Ankle problems are fairly common and can be caused by injuries such as tripping or going over on your ankle.
+Ankle problems are fairly common and can be caused by injuries like tripping or going over on your ankle.
+They can also be caused by a flare up of an existing problem or muscle weakness around the joint.

 You may feel some pain in the muscles around your calf and foot.
 This should improve as your ankle problem gets better.